TTT-2/docs/docs/developers/content-creation/using-event-system.md

 ```
 ???+ note
     This is used in the finish-event to display the karma on roundendscreen.
-    The data is always available at the **server**, if you want to use it for events.
-    So only synchronize it, if you really need it on the **client**!

 ## Cancel or replace an event